Home > Energy > Energy Guides > Off-Peak Electricity Times

 Written by David Walter, Chief Commercial Officer

-9 oct 2024 - When it comes to lowering your energy bills, timing can be everything.
+Updated on 16th Mar 2026 : When it comes to lowering your energy bills, timing can be everything.
 So, is electricity cheaper at night?
 For many households, the answer is yes — and taking advantage of off-peak electricity times could be your key to cutting costs and using energy more efficiently.

 Whether it’s charging your electric vehicle or running energy-hungry appliances, shifting your usage to off-peak hours can make a big difference.
 But when exactly is the cheapest time to use electricity?
 Let's dive into the world of off-peak energy and how you can make the most of it.

-What are off-peak electricity times?
+What time does off-peak electricity start?

-Is electricity cheaper at night?
+Is electricity cheaper at night in the UK?

 What are the benefits of off-peak electricity usage?